rabbyfitriana/rabbyfitriana/README.md

 # 👋 Greetings!
 I'm Rabby
 I have a strong interest in data processing and software development.
 Currently, I'm diving deeper into the world of data science, exploring new techniques and tools to turn data into actionable insights🌟
->🔍 Currently looking for job opportunities
+>⚡️I have a degree in telecommunication engineering
-><br>⚡️I have a degree in telecommunication engineering
+><br>🔍 Currently looking for job opportunities
 ><br>💬Feel free to ask me anything—I’m happy to help!

 ## 🌐 Connect with Me